 As with the King of the Hill entries, the event is an invitational and we are always oversubscribed for Classic Car Friday.
 The same entry procedure is followed with drivers invited to express an interest in entering the event.
 All applicants are evaluated by a committee to determine whether car driver and/or machinery meet the set criteria.

 Classic Car Friday offers a unique atmosphere and a collection of cars that is not to be missed.

-King of the Hill Town Parade and Car Display
+King of the Hill Car Display and Waterfront Drive Parade

-As with the classic car competitors, the King of the Hill cars will start assembling from 09h00 on Friday morning for scrutineering in Hedge Street, after which they are obliged to enter into a dedicated area in Hedge Street where they are held and put on display for the public to view and meet-and-greet the drivers as a precursor to the Main Street exhibition.
+As with the Classic Car Friday competitors, the King of the Hill cars will start assembling from 09h00 on Friday morning for scrutineering in Hedge Street, after which they will be put on display for the public to view and meet-and-greet the drivers as a precursor to the Waterfront Drive parade.

 The King of the Hill Shootout

 Saturday and Sunday’s action has been dubbed the King of the Hill Shootout and is where the country’s fastest machinery will duel it out on the Simola hill.
 With entries in the Shootout limited to 84 cars, demand for places in the event is oversubscribed with all spots allocated well before the closing date for entries.